MattAHarrington/CollegeSwimmingDS/README.md

     main.py parameters -
         eventsToPull: an array of events that will be searched for in each swimmer
         gendersToPull: an array of which genders to search for.
 "M" and/or "F"
         teamsToPull: an array of teamIds that will be searched for.
-You can use the range function, but this will
+You can use the range function
         yearStart: the starting year of this search
         yearEnd: the ending year of this search analysis.py parameters -